AuReMe/mpwt/README.rst

 patho_inference: True or nothing.
 If True, mpwt will launch PathoLogic inference.

+dat_creation: True or nothing.
+If True, mpwt will create dat files of the PGDBs.

 dat_extraction: True or nothing.
-If True, mpwt will create dat files of the PGDBs.
+If True, mpwt will move the dat files inside the output folder instead of all the PGDB files.

 size_reduction: True or nothing.
 If True, after moving the data to the output folder, mpwt will delete files in ptools-local.
 This to decrease the size of the results.